BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

     tophat = image - max_of_min
     return tophat

-# creating a range of filtersizes to iterate through (from 5 to 105 in steps of size 20)
+# creating a range of filter sizes to iterate through (from 5 to 105 in steps of size 20)
 filtersizes = range(5,105,20)

 # initialising the plot